-That on information and belief, after my mother’s death when they learned they and their families were wholly excluded from the Estates remaining assets, Theodore and Pamela began a campaign against my father to have all his children and grandchildren not see him.
-At the time I did not know that my two siblings had been cut out of the Estates or why, as I did not learn this until the May 12, 2012 meeting.
+That on information and belief, after Shirley’s death when Theodore and Pamela learned they and their families were wholly excluded from the Estates remaining assets, they began a campaign against Simon to have all his children and grandchildren not see or talk with him.
+At the time Petitioner did not know that Theodore and Pamela had been cut out of the Estates or why, as Petitioner did not learn this until the May 12, 2012 meeting.

-That prior to the May 12, 2012 meetingfirst to be worries that Shirley and then Simon’s personal assistant Rachel Walker (“Walker”), who was living and working with Simon was allegedly possibly sleeping with Simon and trying to get at Simon’s money.
-When Simon took a , a friend and former employee of his he had known since approximately 2003 and he talked with weekly for years, Maritza Puzzio, the accusations by Petitioner’s siblings shifted from Walker to now Puccio trying to swindle Simon’s monies and get at the Estates assets.
+That the reasons given for blackballing Simon prior to the May 12, 2012 meeting were claimed first to be worries that Shirley and then Simon’s personal assistant Rachel Walker (“Walker”), who was living and working with Simon was allegedly possibly sleeping with Simon and trying to get at Simon’s money.
+When Simon took a new female companion, a friend and former employee of his he had known since approximately 2003 and he talked with weekly for years, Maritza Puccio (“Puccio”), the accusations by Petitioner’s siblings shifted from Walker to now Puccio trying to swindle Simon’s monies and get at the Estates assets.

-That Pamela did however come to see my father once from the time Shirley passed until his death, months after my mother’s passing, when she came to clean out my mother’s closet with my other sisters, Lisa and Jill, who all came in town from Chicago, as Simon was considering having Puccio move into his home with him, along with his personal assistant Rachel Walker (“Walker”) who was already moved in from on or about the time of Shirley’s death and had a room she called her own.
+That Pamela did however come to see Simon once from the time Shirley passed until his death, several months after Shirley’s passing, when she came to clean out Shirley’s closet with Lisa and Jill, who all came in town from Chicago, as Simon was considering having Puccio move into his home with him, along with his personal assistant Rachel Walker (“Walker”) who was already moved in from on or about the time of Shirley’s death and even had a room she called her own.

-That upon this visit, Petitioner’s sisters took not only all of my mother’s clothing and personal effects but also took 50 years of Jewelry and other valuables my mother and father had accumulated worth several million dollars and where Estates assets.
+That upon this visit, Petitioner’s sisters took not only all of Shirley’s clothing and personal effects but also took 50 years of Jewelry and other valuables Simon and Shirley had accumulated worth an estimated several million dollars and were assets of the Estates.

-My father later stated that he was letting them borrow these Simonstuff, he was very weak and depressed when they descended upon him and he did not know they took it until after they left town back to Chicago They left with loaded suitcases and shipped several containers they packed for themselves and never notified Petitioner or Theodore that they were carting off Shirley and Simon’s personal affects and more. , as he was in a very bad state of mind and frail health at that time right after my mother’s passing.That Petitioner later learned that at that time Petitioner’s sisters took these valuables to protect the items from Walker and Puccio who they thought would steal them.I too was bothered about this at the time I later learned of this misappropriation of estate assets that had occurred and when my sisters claimed that it was a gift to them from our father, as I too am certain my mother would have left my family some of these items too.
+That when Petitioner later questioned Simon about this he stated that they were merely borrowing these items.
+Simon was confused and upset when he realized that they had taken all of Shirley’s possessions, he was very weak and depressed when they descended upon him and he did not know they took all of her valuables until after they left town and were back in Chicago with them.
+They left with loaded suitcases and shipped several containers they packed for themselves and never notified Petitioner or Theodore that they were carting off Shirley and Simon’s personal affects and more.
+That Petitioner later learned that at that time Petitioner’s sisters took these valuables to protect the items from Walker and Puccio who they thought would steal them.

+That since no inventories were ever sent to Petitioner as a Beneficiary of Shirley’s estate by TS, Petitioner does not know exactly what Shirley had bequeathed and to whom.

-That my father stated that he had never gifted, sold to them the jewelry and other items they took and they most likely had not reported the items as gifts either, as he did not and therefore they that was part of the Estates would all still be part of the Estate upon his death for distribution according to his Estates plan to the proper Beneficiaries.
-My father stated that my sisters had lists of the jewelry and there was an insurance policy on the items that they took as wellBE.
+That Simon stated to Petitioner that he had never gifted, sold or transferred the jewelry and other items they took out of the Estates and therefore everything they took that was part of the Estates would all still be part of the Estates upon his death for distribution according to the Estates plans to the proper Beneficiaries.
+Simon stated that Petitioner’s sisters had inventory lists of the jewelry and there was an insurance policy on the items that they took and all would be returned when he passed for equitable distribution to the Beneficiaries of the Estates.